Thomas Partey: Media

 Partey was involved in the Amazon Original sports docuseries All or Nothing: Arsenal, which documented the club by spending time with the coaching staff and players behind the scenes both on and off the field throughout their 2021–22 season.

 Personal life

-In March 2022, because of his Moroccan girlfriend, Sara Bella, Partey converted to Islam.
-In June, it was reported that he had changed his first name to Yakubu as part of his religious conversion, while remaining Thomas Partey both legally and professionally; he said days later that he had changed his name back to Thomas.
+Partey converted to Islam in March 2022, because of his Moroccan girlfriend, Sara Bella.
+In June 2022, it was reported that he had changed his first name to Yakubu as part of his religious conversion, while remaining Thomas Partey both legally and professionally; he said days later that he had changed his name back to Thomas.

-In June 2022, Partey was made a chief of the Manya Krobo people of the Eastern Region of Ghana by their leader Sakite II, as a reward for captaining the team to 2022 FIFA World Cup qualification at the expense of neighbours Nigeria.
+Partey was made a chief of the Manya Krobo people of the Eastern Region of Ghana in June 2022 by their paramount chief, Nene Sakite II, as a reward for captaining the team to 2022 FIFA World Cup qualification at the expense of rivals Nigeria.